Simple Guide & Expert Tricks to Successfully Quit Job to be Stay Home Mom

 Step 4: Quit and Write Resignation Letter

 After you have laid out your plan and have a financial plan for sustaining your expenses, it is time for the next step.
-You are now ready to quit or give up your job to be a stay-at-home mom.
+You are now ready to quit.
 When your timeline is over and everything is set as planned, write and hand in your resignation letter.

 Only give in your notice when you are ready.
 The timing of resignation should be just right when the above step is complete.
 Do not hand in your resignation when it’s too early and you have not set up your plan.
 Also, do not drag it too far.